Commercial issues from Zamora

 He was Regidor propietario of the town council in 1895-1896, 1900-1901, 1904-1905, 1908-1909 and 1910-1911 and Presidente Municipal from March to May 1901.

 In January 1908 he was a member of the Club Reeleccionista Morelos of Zamora.

 On 2 January 1917 the council wrote to Tamayo y García with the same decision but setting the rate at 50%.
-Tamayo y García agreed to the 50% for the “Rosendo Tamaya y Cia.”
-Issue but said that it had already redeemed most of the notes for which it was responsible and told the council to contact the others.
-It asked for a better exchange rate for the “Tamayo y García” notes and the council om 13 January agreed to 25%.
+Tamayo y García agreed to the 50% for the “Rosendo Tamaya y Cia.” issue but said that it had already redeemed most of the notes for which it was responsible and told the council to contact the others.
+It asked for a better exchange rate for the “Tamayo y García” notes and the council on 13 January agreed to 25%.

 Compañía de Luz y Fuerza Eléctrica de Zamora

 A 10c note signed by the manager (gerente).
 On the reverse is an overprint "SERVICIO DE CAMBIO / MOLINOS DE NIXTAMAL".

 A 5c note, dated 26 September 1915, specifically issued to facilitate change, with the stamp of Luis G. Lozano.

 On 4 July 1916 the town council authorised[text needed] a group of storekeepers, consisting of Agustín Méndez Macías, Antonio Méndez Bernal, José María Arceo, Eudoxio Vaca, Serafín Chávez, Luis Cornejo, Antonio Herrera and Luis G. Hernandez, to issue a series of cartones in infalsificables, under the title "El Comercio de Zamora".